rcltech/phoenix/terraform/README.md

 terraform destroy
 ```

-## CI/CD for Terraform
+## CI/CD using Terraform Cloud

-The backend for Terraform is also moving to the cloud via github actions, making deployment independent of the developer machine.
+The remote `backend` has been set to [Terraform Cloud](https://app.terraform.io/app/rctech/workspaces/phoenix), which listens to VCS changes in this github repository.
+Also `terraform apply` has been set to run whenever this `/terraform` directory has changes.